Mike Vellucci: Playing career

-Management career
+Management & Coaching career

 Vellucci was with the Detroit Compuware Ambassadors of the North American Hockey League (NAHL) from 1994 to 1999, where his teams went 241–82–27 in the regular season and captured U.S. national championships in 1994 and 1999.
 The Ambassadors also captured two NAHL regular season titles and four Robertson Cups.

 Vellucci coached the Plymouth Whalers of the Ontario Hockey League (OHL) from 2001 to 2008, winning the Matt Leyden Trophy as OHL Coach of the Year in 2007 becoming the first American to win.
 That same season, he led the Whalers to the J. Ross Robertson Cup and a berth in the 2007 Memorial Cup.
 He was also named the OHL's Coach of the Year and Executive of the Year in 2012–13.
 Vellucci stepped down as head coach of the Whalers in December 2007, as he wanted more time to concentrate on his general manager duties, and he was replaced by Greg Stefan.
 Stefan coached the club until November 2008, when he resigned to take a job with the Carolina Hurricanes of the NHL, and Vellucci took over the coaching duties once again.

 Vellucci left the Whalers after the 2013–14 season and took a job as an assistant general manager and director of player development with the Carolina Hurricanes of the National Hockey League.
 After three seasons, he became the head coach of the Hurricanes' American Hockey League (AHL) affiliate, the Charlotte Checkers in 2017.
 In his second season as the Checkers head coach, Vellucci won 2019 AHL's Coach of the Year award.
 The Checkers won the 2019 Calder Cup under Vellucci, beating the defending champion Toronto Marlies in the conference finals and the Chicago Wolves in the finals.
 This was the Checkers' first Calder Cup finals appearance and win.

 On June 28, 2019, Vellucci parted ways with the Hurricanes organization.
 On the same day, he was announced as the head coach of the Wilkes-Barre/Scranton Penguins, the Pittsburgh Penguins' AHL affiliate.

 On September 2, 2020, Vellucci was named an assistant coach of the Pittsburgh Penguins.

+On April 22, 2025, Vellucci was named an assistant coach of the United States men’s national ice hockey team for the 2025 IIHF World Championship in Denmark and Sweden, where he was responsible for the team’s power play unit.
+The U.S. captured the gold medal, defeating Switzerland in the final.
+It marked the United States’ first IIHF World Championship gold since 1933.
+The American power play, overseen by Vellucci, operated at an efficiency of 32.35%, one of the best in the tournament, and was considered a key factor in the team’s success.